Who I donate to

 3. For my own reference, I want a centralised list of who I am donating to so that I can stop my donations if I decide the recipient is no longer the best place to send my money.

-4. Maybe you will have better ideas than I about whom I should donate to, and will engage constructively on that topic to improve my strategy.
+4. Maybe by showing this list to you, I will get feedback from you about your better ideas about whom I should donate to, and will engage constructively on that topic to improve my strategy.

 5. I hope that you will think I am a nice person for giving money to strangers.